 - Other funding obtained or applied for.
 If you have submitted, or intend to submit, the proposal to other funding agencies, this information must be included.
 The description should indicate whether the CAAA is being asked to fund the entire project or a component of a larger research program.
 If this project is a part of a larger research program then the application should describe how the proposed project fits within the larger program.
 This description must include the budget for the overall program with a discussion of how the proposed project budget fits in the overall program budget.

-- Successful applications involving experimentation with human subjects are required to present letters of approval from their institution's committees on research on human subjects within two months after receiving notification of their award.
-The award publicity and the disbursement of funds will be withheld until such letters are received.
-Failure to provide such letters within the 2-month time period could lead to the award being revoked.
+- Successful applications involving experimentation with human subjects are required to present letters of approval from their institution's committees on research on human subjects as soon as possible after receiving notification of their award.
 If approval is not required by the applicant's institutions, a statement to that effect must be included in the application.

-- Details of previous CAAA research grants and related outcomes for the previous five years.
+- Details of previous CAAA research grants and related outcomes for the previous five years should be provided in a separate documents.

 The researcher must agree to the terms and conditions of financial support as described on the CAAA web site.
 Successful applicants will be expected to inform the Committee of their progress, normally once per year.